theresa-lim/duet_interpolants/srk/example_interpolants/README.md

 + linearA/B.smt2 : formulas with a linear seperating half-plane.

++ slopeA/B.smt2 : formulas requiring a steeper linear separating half-plane

-+ tightA/B.smt2 : formulas that require multiple half-planes to seperate.
++ tightA/B.smt2 : formulas that require multiple half-planes to separate.

-+ slowA/B.smt2 :
++ slowA/B.smt2 : formulas that require multiple half planes to separate but have multiple options

-+ slopeA/B.smt2 :

-+ bmcA/B.smt2 :
++ bmcA/B.smt2 : formulas from the BMC model of the report, n = 1

++ bmcmedA/B.smt2 : formulas from the BMC model of the report, n = 4

-+ bmcbigA/B.smt2 :
++ bmcbigA/B.smt2 : formulas from the BMC model of the report, n = 10